Skip to ma into content

 Caustic soda concentration

-The chlor-alkali electrolysis is a process in which sodium chloride (table salt) is converted into chlorine, hydrogen, and caustic soda (sodium hydroxide) under the influence of electrical energy.
-During this process, Sodium ions (Na+) to the cathode, which is negatively charged, and Chloride ions (Cl-) to the anode, which is positively charged.
+Chlor-alkali electrolysis is a process in which sodium chloride (table salt) is converted into chlorine, hydrogen, and caustic soda (sodium hydroxide) under the influence of electrical energy.
+During this process, sodium ions (Na+) to the cathode, which is negatively charged, and chloride ions (Cl-) to the anode, which is positively charged.
 At the anode, the oxidation of chloride ions takes place, releasing chlorine.
-At the cathode, water reduces to hydrogen and hydroxide ions.
-These hydroxide ions react with the sodium ions to form caustic soda.
-There are various variants of this process, such as the amalgam process, in which a sodium amalgam is formed at the cathode, which is then further processed into caustic soda, hydrogen, and mercury in a separate step.
+At the cathode, water is reduced to hydrogen and hydroxide ions.
+These hydroxide ions react with sodium ions to form caustic soda.
+There are various variants of this process, such as the amalgam process, in which a sodium amalgam is formed at the cathode, which is then further processed into caustic soda, hydrogen, and mercury in a separate stage.
 Regardless of the process used, theresulting caustic soda is often concentrated by evaporation to achieve a higher concentration.

 Marketable Caustic soda (NaOH) usually has a concentration between 45 wt% and 50 wt%.
 Since the NaOH taken from the electrolysis cells only has a concentration range between 12 wt% and 33 wt%, it is concentrated in multiple-effect evaporators.

-Is besides NaOH also NaCl contained in the solution (diaphragm process), the excess salt crystallizes out in the evaporator during evaporation.
+Is alongside NaOH also NaCl contained in the solution (diaphragm process), the excess salt crystallizes in the lye during evaporation in the evaporator.
 This achieves a NaOH concentration between 45 wt% and 50 wt%.

 The LiquiSonic® measurement technology continuously determines the concentration of the lye after the evaporator at any time.
 A subsequent dilution of the caustic soda to a customer-specific product concentration can also be monitored.